theNded/torch-ash/README.md

   <td><img src="https://github.com/theNded/torch-ash/assets/6127282/f252b2f9-70c5-41fd-a94f-1c89f65dc9d1" width="480"/></td>
   </tr>
 </table>

 Volume rendering follows the initialization.
 The results will be written in `logs/datetime`.
-At each 500 iterations, mesh will be extracted and stored.
+At every 500 iterations, mesh will be extracted and stored.
+The optimization will start with ripples on the surfaces, but finally converge to smooth reconstructions as shown above.

 ## API Usage
----

-Here is a brief summary of basic usages, doc will be online soon.
+Here is a brief summary of basic usage, doc will be online soon.
 ### Allocation
 We first initialize a 3D sparse-dense grid with 10000 sparse grid blocks.
 Each sparse grid contains a dense 8^3=512 array of cells, whose size is 0.01m.
 ```python